DimseBoms/dell-power-tray/README.md

 ```
 ```
 # Dell Power Tray
-YOUR_USERNAME_HERE ALL = NOPASSWD: /usr/sbin/smbios-sys-info
+your_username_here ALL = NOPASSWD: /usr/sbin/smbios-battery-ctl
-YOUR_USERNAME_HERE ALL = NOPASSWD: /usr/sbin/smbios-thermal-ctl
+your_username_here ALL = NOPASSWD: /usr/sbin/smbios-sys-info
-YOUR_USERNAME_HERE ALL = NOPASSWD: /usr/sbin/smbios-battery-ctl
+your_username_here ALL = NOPASSWD: /usr/sbin/smbios-thermal-ctl
 ```